mozilla/network-pulse-api/README.md

  ### Miscellaneous variables

- - `HEROKU_APP_NAME` *(optional)* &mdash; A domain used to indicate if this app is running as a review app on Heroku.
+ - `HEROKU_APP_NAME` &mdash; A domain used to indicate if this app is running as a review app on Heroku.
 This is used to determine if social authentication is available or not (since it isn't for review apps). **Defaults to an empty string.**

 ## Deploying to Heroku